Car A/C Not Blowing Cold Air After Recharging the System

 For starters, if there was a problem with the system from the very beginning, you can’t expect the A/C to work just by simply recharging or adding Freon inside the system.
 This is a common misconception that needs to be addressed.

 Of course, if your car AC stops blowing cold air after a while the first thing you should check is to make sure you’re not low on refrigerant.
-If you’ve made sure the vehicle AC system is fully charged, then these are the next common components that cause a hot A/C system:
+If you’ve made sure the vehicle AC system is fully charged, then these are the next common components that cause a hot A/C system even after recharging it with Freon:

 If the compressor is not working, no amount of refrigerant will be able to restore the efficiency of the A/C. A faulty compressor can be caused by age and wear, but electrical problems can also cause an inoperative compressor.
+The main OBD2 error code for this issue is P0645, but codes P0531 and P0534 will also sometimes appear.
 If you turn on the A/C switch, the compressor should come to life immediately.
 If not, either the compressor is broken and would need to be replaced, or there are faulty wirings preventing the compressor from powering up.

 Broken cooling fan

 A broken cooling fan will not only cause the A/C to blow hot air, but it will also lead to engine overheating.
+P0480 is the primary error code for a malfunctioning cooling fan.
 The condenser is bolted to the exact same location of the radiator.
 If the cooling fan is not working, the condenser will not be successful in getting rid of the excess heat in the Freon.
 The result?
 The air conditioning will not blow cold air to the cabin.

 If the A/C works okay then gradually blows hot air after recharging, you might be dealing with refrigerant leaks.
 The safest and effective way to find leaks is to vacuum the system.
 Take your car to a qualified technician to have the system diagnosed.
 It is generally advised to purge and vacuum the system before recharging to detect leaks beforehand.

 The evaporator is prone to accumulating large amounts of dirt and debris.
-This is the reason why the entire system should be flushed and cleaned at least once a year.
+This is the reason why the entire system should be flushed and cleaned every few years.
 Cleaning the A/C is not just a matter of spraying the air vents with pressurized air.
 You will need to take the vehicle to an expert garage for servicing.
 The process will usually involve pulling out the evaporator from under the dashboard and cleaning the serviceable parts.
+The cost for this service ranges from $150 – $300 for most vehicles.
 The technicians will also check the expansion valve, the level of oil and refrigerant in the system, and adjust the thermostat when needed.

 If the A/C is blowing hot air, recharging the system should do the trick.
 But if the car air conditioner is still blowing hot air after recharging, it is best to have a professional diagnose the problem.